|

 since I do not use a bald cap in my makeup (too difficult to realistically apply

 by myself), I would never have the chance to use it.
+So no, I do not intend on ever making an alopecia wig for my Phantom cosplay.

 which is why I created this page.
 This style of wig making, again, is